Espanicon/icon-bridge-sdk-js/README.md

 ```

 ------------------
-### IconBridge.bsc.rawjson (TO BE IMPLEMENTED)
+### IconBridge.bsc.web (TO BE IMPLEMENTED)

-`iconBridge.bsc.rawjson` offers the unsigned raw JSON RPC string of the defined signed method of the ICON Bridge.
-This option is necessary when you want to use a third party wallet (Metamask) to sign the required transaction object without your program having any access to the users private key.
+`iconBridge.bsc.web` offers the unsigned raw JSON RPC string of the selected method of the ICON Bridge.
+This option is intended to be used with a third party wallet (Metamask) to sign the required transaction object without your program having any access to the users private key.

 ------------------
 ### IconBridge.sdkUtils

 Miscellaneous utilities for the IconBridge SDK.
 * `networks`
 * `contracts`